 The key role of kidneys is to filter waste products from the blood and convert them to urine.
 Kidney failure results to build up of waste products in the body and this can be life-threatening.

 End-stage chronic kidney disease is the main cause of loss of kidney function.
 Kidney failure calls for a kidney donation in order to restore kidney functionality.
 Through dialysis, functions of the kidneys can be slightly replicated.
 However, dialysis is very expensive and has to be conducted regularly to keep the blood clean.
 The only lasting solution for kidney failure is a kidney transplant.
-Some of the facts about kidney donations include:
+Here are 10 facts about kidney donation:

-1. Numerous patients are in dire need of Kidney donation
+1. Numerous patients are in dire need of a Kidney donation

 2. Kidneys can be obtained from Living or Deceased Donors